Comfort Woman Eleanor

 Ichiro stole a lingering glance.

-Her eyes were shut, shrivelled lids collapsed into sunken sockets.
+Her eyes were shut, shrivelled lids had collapsed into sunken sockets.
 Her exotic golden hair had turned rusty.
-Her nose was tiny rather than typically long.
+Her nose was tiny rather than typically long and big.
 Slightly upturned, it reminded him of the mischievous forest dwarfs in the gaijin fairy book obaasan had given him long ago.
 Her alabaster thighs were now blue, green, red, and yellow.
 She seemed more at peace than a moment ago.
 She could have been very pretty, he sighed.
 Sakura petals fall.
 Look how splendid!

 You and I are from the same cheery blossom…